 Manchester Magistrates’ Court heard that on 4 May 2020, Mughal Construction Limited had been carrying out a loft conversion when it collapsed, causing workers to flee from the site.
 The building had insufficient temporary supports and workers did not have sufficient skills, knowledge and experience, to carry out the work safely.

-An investigation by the Health and Safety Executive (HSE) found that the company had failed to properly plan, manage, and monitor the work.
+An investigation by the Health and Safety Executive (HSE) found that the construction company had failed to properly plan, manage, and monitor the work.
 It had failed to provide adequate health and safety measures to prevent the risk of collapse at the property including sufficient measures to ensure it remained safe and stable.

 Mughal Construction Limited of Levenshulme Trading Estate, Printworks Lane, Manchester pleaded guilty of breaching Regulations 13(1) and 19(1) of the Construction (Design and Management) Regulations 2015.
 The company was fined £30,000 and ordered to pay costs of £3,000.